mgechev/hackbulgaria-angularjs/day9/vnc/bootstrap/README.md

   });
 ```

 `VncCtrl` is already located in `app/scripts/controllers/vnc.js`.
-You don&#8217;t have to worry about it because when we instantiated the `vnc` route, Yeoman was smart enough to create this controller for us.
+You don't have to worry about it because when we instantiated the `vnc` route, Yeoman was smart enough to create this controller for us.

 Now lets create the VNC screen directive: